 The n (modulus) member contains the modulus value for the RSA public key.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
-The array representation MUST NOT be shortened to omit any leading zero octets.
-For instance, when representing 2048 bit integers, the octet sequence to be base64url encoded MUST contain 256 octets, including any leading zero octets.
+The octet sequence MUST utilize the minimum number of octets to represent the value.